 We utilise cross-cultural empathy to understand, empower and overcome challenges with partner rural communities.

-Drishtee Immersion, a not-for-profit social business, seeks to be a catalyst for social change by bringing together similarly motivated people from around the world, to create new understanding and actions towards the unmet needs of rural communities.
+Drishtee Immersion, a 100% non-profit social business, seeks to be a catalyst for social change by bringing together similarly motivated people from around the world, to create new understanding and actions towards the unmet needs of rural communities.
 Our impact measurement efforts are kindly supported by Centre for Social Justice & Inclusion & UTS Business School.